mlk525/capstone/Proto2.md

 # Production Assignment: Digital Art & Heritage

 ## Description
 This week I decided to experiment with generative, algorithmic art.
 I was inspired by a [video](https://www.youtube.com/watch?v=LaarVR1AOvs) that popped up in my recommendeds exploring how Processing could be used to recreate "vintage" computer art.
-The video raised the question of whether some forms of electronic media has reached a point where they were now considered "historic" or at least museum-worthy.
+The video raised the question of whether some forms of electronic media has reached a point where they were now considered heritage (or at least museum-worthy).
 I think the answer is a yes.

 I have found examples of obsolete electronic media being displayed in museums around the world, even discovering an [online museum](https://obsoletemedia.org/) exclusively dedicated to the documentation and preservation of obsolete media in audio, video, film, and data storage.

-## Geometric Art inspired by "vintage" computer graphics
+### Geometric Art inspired by "vintage" computer graphics
 ![Art with Trigonometric functions in for() loops](https://github.com/mike-leo-k/intro-to-im/blob/master/june%202/digital_art_1.png)

 <details>